Picovoice/porcupine/tools/optimizer/README.md

 #### How do I deal with "[ERROR] could not find the pronunciation of XXX"?

-The optimizer has information about thousands of commonly-used English words.
+The optimizer has information about tens of thousands of commonly-used English words.
 That being said, your chosen keyword might not be available in its internal dictionary.
 Please open an issue and we will add the word to optimizer's internal dictionary for next release.